nautobot/nautobot-app-chatops/docs/design.md

 ## Code structure

-The design goal of this plugin is to be able to write chatbot commands once and have them run anywhere (Slack, Microsoft Teams, WebEx Teams, etc.).
+The design goal of this plugin is to be able to write chatbot commands once and have them run anywhere (Slack, Microsoft Teams, WebEx, etc.).
 Toward that end, it's divided into three layers:

 1. input (`nautobot_chatops.views`)